jhou12/fullstack-movie-db/README.md

 # Fullstack Movie Database

 Fullstack app with full CRUD functionality that persists and displays updated movie data after each action.
-Built with the SERN stack using MySQL.
+Built with the MERN stack using MySQL.

 <p align="center">
 <img src="screenshot.png" width="350"/>